 Do you have more questions about warrants and your constitutional protections?
 Speak with a skilled Clearwater criminal defense attorney at Bauer Crider Kenny & Parry.
 We offer free initial consultations, so give us a call today.

-Our firm has four convenient locations to serve Clearwater, Tampa, St. Pete, and Pinellas, Pasco, and Hillsborough Counties.
+Our firm has three convenient locations to serve Clearwater, St. Pete, and Pinellas, Pasco, and Hillsborough Counties.